-I recently visited and photographed a venerated Buddhist pilgrimage site – Bodh Gaya in northeastern India – which you see in the slideshow above.
+I recently visited and photographed a venerated Buddhist pilgrimage site – Bodh Gaya in northeastern India.
 Bodh Gaya is a complex of temples and structures built around a tree.
 This is the Bodhi Tree, and is a descendant of the one that Siddartha Gautama meditated under when he achieved enlightenment, which transformed him into the Buddha.
 The insights that Buddha obtained formed the basis for one of the world’s great religions with nearly 400 million followers, and many travel great distances to Bodh Gaya to meditate and pray.

 I am not a Buddhist, but I believe that religion can offer insights into neurologic function.
 I say this because spirituality is deeply embedded within the workings of of humanity and world societies.
 Many believe that spirituality has an impact upon health and healing, though study of the connection is in its infancy.
 Although it is true that spirituality cannot be measured on a molecular level, it can still be argued that religion is part and parcel of human DNA.
 Religious practice often contributes to social engagement – a factor known to promote successful aging and longevity.

 It occurred to me that connecting the left and right brain is very similar to prayer and meditation, marked by the physical gesture of bringing together the left and right hands.
 This union of the two sides of the body is a universally recognized symbol that transcends religious boundaries.